LLNL/lbann/docs/BuildingLBANN.md

 ### LBANN Container Builds

-We provide basic container defintion files, and [instructions](../containers/README.md) for their use, in the containers subdirectory.
+We provide basic container definition files, and [instructions](../containers/README.md) for their use, in the containers subdirectory.
 We currently support Docker and Singularity.

 The container builds are not regularly tested.
 [Issues](https://github.com/llnl/lbann/issues) are welcome.